pieterblok/maskal/README.md

 ## Iterative sampling and annotation
 We advise you to split the images and annotations in a training set, validation set and a test set.
 Remember that it is not required to annotate every single image in the folder, because we only want to annotate the most-informative images. <br/>

 1. From the big training set, a smaller initial set is randomly sampled (its size can be specified in the **maskAL.yaml** file).
 The images that do not have an annotation are placed in the **annotate** subfolder inside your image folder.
-You first need to annotate these images with labelme (json), v7-darwin (json) or cvat (xml).
+You first need to annotate these images with LabelMe (json), V7-Darwin (json) or CVAT (xml) (when using CVAT, export the annotations to **LabelMe 3.0** format).
 2. This procedure is repeated for the validation set and the test set (the file locations can be specified in the **maskAL.yaml** file).
 3. After the first training iteration, the sampling algorithm selects the most-informative images (its size can be specified as well in the **maskAL.yaml** file).
-4. The most-informative images that don't have an annotation, are placed in the **annotate** subfolder, so that they can be annotated with labelme (json), v7-darwin (json) or cvat (xml).
+4. The most-informative images that don't have an annotation, are placed in the **annotate** subfolder, so that they can be annotated with LabelMe (json), V7-Darwin (json) or CVAT (xml) (when using CVAT, export the annotations to **LabelMe 3.0** format).
+5. You can also use the trained model to make predictions on the unlabelled images to further reduce annotation time.
+Activate **auto_annotate** in the **maskAL.yaml** file, and specify the **export_format** (currently only **'labelme'** and **'cvat'** are supported).
-5. Step 4-5 are repeated for several training iterations.
-The number of iterations is specified in the **maskAL.yaml** file.
+6. Step 3-5 are repeated for several training iterations.
+The number of iterations (**loops**) is specified in the **maskAL.yaml** file.

 Please note that this method does not work with the default COCO json-files of detectron2.
-These json-files summarize all annotations that have been completed before the training starts.
+These json-files contain all annotations that have been completed before the training starts.
 Because active learning involves an iterative train and annotation procedure, these COCO-jsons lack the desired format.
 <br/><br/>

 ## How to use maskAL